edujanicas/Devops-Coding-Challenge/Planning.md

 ## Logging

 Each machine has a cache with its own logs, that each process writes to stdout.
 From time to time, this file will be redirected to a central log server, that manages all logs.
 This connection should be made asynchronously, avoiding to slow down the service when there's to much traffic.
+There should be different types of logs:
+  - Critical - Several people should get an email about it;
+  - Error - Email sent every hour;
+  - Warning
+  - Info

 ## Monitoring